-It was two years before, in 1934, when Calvo asked help from Fr.
+It was two years before, in 1934 when Calvo asked for help from Fr.
 Miguel Selga of the Manila Observatory.
 Calvo wanted to return the gesture of goodwill Spanish aviators had shown by flying to Manila.
 He also wanted to see his father who was with the Spanish army at the time.

-Calvo had received his flying certificate from the Curtiss School of Aviation in Parañaque in 1920.
+Calvo received his flying certificate from the Curtiss School of Aviation in Parañaque in 1920.
 He worked as an automotive salesman from 1934 to 1936, before enrolling at the Valeriano Flying School to qualify for his pilot’s license.
 He became good friends with the aviator, Antonio Arnaiz.
 After Calvo broached his idea for the Manila–Madrid flight, they began making preparations.

 Calvo and Arnaiz raised money to buy a Fairchild Model 24 aircraft, which Manila Mayor Juan Posadas christened Commonwealth of the Philippines on May 26.
 Commonwealth President Manuel Quezon declined to support the flight probably to avoid criticism in case the flight failed or the pilots got injured or killed.

 Accommodations on the flight were far from comfortable.
 The extra gas tank occupied most of the aircraft’s free space.
 This drastically limited the pilots’ baggage to only two shirts and two pairs of pants each, a few sandwiches, and a thermos bottle of coffee.
-They had no radio, parachutes, nor seatbelts.
+They had no radio, parachutes, or seatbelts.

 Fortunately, the flight of the Commonwealth included landings for rest, refueling, and repair in Victoria, Hong Kong; Hanoi, Vietnam; Rangoon, Burma; Calcutta, Allahabad, and Karachi, India; Baghdad, Iraq; Gaza, Palestine; Cairo, Egypt; Athens, Greece; Brindisi and Rome, Italy; and Marseilles, France.